jtablesaw/tablesaw/docs/userguide/importing_data.md

 Tablesaw has a predefined set of strings that it interprets as missing data when reading from a CSV file.
 These are: “NaN”,  “*”, “NA”, “null” and, of course, the empty string “”.

-When one of these strings is encountered, it is replaced by a type-specific missing indicator inside tablesaw.
+When one of these strings is encountered, it is replaced by a type-specific missing indicator inside Tablesaw.
 See the documentation on Missing Data for more information.

 Note that currently, there is no way to specify different missing value strings.
 This is a recognized deficiency captured in this issue.